lookmhen/combinepdf/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Run the application using `python app.py`.
+3. Run the application using `python app.py` or start.cmd .
 4. Access the application in your web browser at `http://localhost:8080`.

 ## Usage